earlejam/effective-java-notes/README.md

 #### 19. Design and document for inheritance or else prohibit it

-- The class must document its self-use of overrideable methods
+- The class must document its self-use of overridable methods
 - A class may have to provide hooks into its internal workings in the form of judiciously chosen protected methods
 - The _only_ way to test a class designed for inheritance is to write subclasses (~3 sufficient)
 - You must test your class by writing subclasses _before_ you release it
-- Constructors must not invoke overrideable methods (leads to program failures)
+- Constructors must not invoke overridable methods (leads to program failures)
-- Neither clone nor readObject may invoke an overrideable method directly or indirectly
+- Neither clone nor readObject may invoke an overridable method directly or indirectly
 - The best solution is to prohibit subclassing in classes that are not designed and documented to be safely subclassed

 #### 20. Prefer interfaces to abstract classes